 All coaches/physical education teachers, school nurses, and appropriate staff members receive appropriate training per New York State guidelines.
-All suspected concussions will be reported by the coach/physical education teacher or staff member to the nurse, so he/she may follow up with the family and private health care providers as indicated.
-If a student with a known head injury in the season prior resulted in the student missing the remainder of that season he or she should have medical clearance to participate in the current season and it may be determined that he or she follow the RTP protocol.
+All suspected concussions will be reported by the coach/physical education teacher or staff member to the nurse, so they may follow up with the family and private health care providers as indicated.
+If a student with a known head injury in the season prior resulted in the student missing the remainder of that season they should have medical clearance to participate in the current season and it may be determined that they follow the RTP protocol.